-- Cough – drink plenty of fluids.
+- Cough – Drink plenty of fluids.
 Rest.
 Use a cool steamer.
 Hard candy for dry throat.
 Pregnant and breastfeeding moms can take Guaifenesin (Robitussin), for a more productive cough.
 To suppress a cough, try Guaifenesin/dextromethorphan (Robitussin DM) or Delsym.

-- Sore throat – gargle with a warm salt solution.
+- Sore throat – Gargle with a warm salt solution.
 Use hard candy, may try lozenges if needed.
 If a sore throat persists call for a throat culture.
 Drink plenty of fluids.
 Both pregnant and breastfeeding moms can take Acetaminophen (Tylenol).
 Lozenges or troches are over-the-counter products that can be purchased without a prescription.

-- Flu – stay home and rest.
+- Flu – Stay home and rest.
 Treat symptoms as they develop.
 For vomiting and diarrhea you may take clear liquids (ice chips, 7-up, tea, cola, Jell-o, broth).
 You may add food gradually after 24-48 hours (start with bland foods such as soda crackers).
 If you experience diarrhea, whether pregnant or breastfeeding, both Loperamide (Imodium) and Bismuth subsalicylate (Kaopectate) are acceptable.
 Nursing moms can continue to nurse their baby.

-- Constipation – drink plenty of fluids.
+- Constipation – Drink plenty of fluids.
 Add fiber to your diet (fruit, vegetables, bran, and wheat bread).
 Metamucil, natural bran, Docusate (Colace, which is a stool softener) and Milk of Magnesia are good options for moms who are pregnant and/or breastfeeding.

 - Allergies – Claritin or Zyrtec are recommended for pregnant moms.
 These products are not recommended for lactating mothers as it can reduce milk supply.